telereso/backstage-plugins/plugins/custom-entities-backend/README.md

 #### providers

-There is 2 options, one for local and the other one for production,
+There are 2 options, one for local and the other one for production,

 In local the `custom-entities.yaml` will be stored under `example` directory of root project